Setup C++ courses

 several initial lectures into one initial lecture, highlighting the very basic

-elements of the language.
-Participants not having any previous experience in
+the start of the 2017-2018 Academic Year, participants not having any previous

-programming are still very welcome to join the course, but are also advised to
+experience in programming are very welcome to join the course, but are also

 Another important reason for reorganizing the course is of course the